widdowquinn/pyani/README.md

 The `--scheduler SGE` argument allows one to use `pyani` with an an SGE-type scheduler.

 In order for this work, one must be able to submit jobs using the `qsub` command.
-By default, this will batch the pairwise comparisons in chunks of 10,000, in order to avoid clogging the scheduler queue.
-Each chunk will be run as a single-core slot.
+By default, this will batch the pairwise comparisons in array jobs of 10,000, in order to avoid clogging the scheduler queue.
+Each comparison will be run as a single-core task in an array job.

 #### Arguments assigned by Pyani
 The following arguments will be automatically set: